 We are pleased to offer two important and timely volumes in our Asia Shorts book series.
-For an overview of the series and to view the current Call for Proposals, please read Small Volumes with a Big Message: Strong Scholarship for a Wide Audience.

 The Pandemic: Perspectives on Asia—a collaborative work between Asia Shorts and the Journal of Asian Studies—provides analyses of the COVID-19 pandemic in Asia.
 It covers the first phase of the pandemic that will help future scholars to contextualize the history of the present.
 It includes interpretations by leading scholars in anthropology, food studies, history, media studies, political science, and visual studies, who examine the political, social, economic, and cultural impact of COVID-19 in China, India, Korea, Japan, Taiwan, and beyond.
 The timely and provocative essays in the volume will be of interest to scholars, teachers, students, and general readers.